Central Line - Bank, Bethnal Green, Chancery Lane, Gants Hill, Marble Arch, Notting Hill Gate, St. Paul's, Tottenham Court Road

 Embankment, North Greenwich and Canning Town all have 10 escalators

-Charing Cross has 10 including 5 that were part of the Jubilee Line (but no longer in regular use).
+Charing Cross has 10 if you include the 5 that were part of the Jubilee Line (but no longer in regular use)

 Euston, Canada Water, Bond Street and Southwark all have 8 escalators